Have questions? You’re in the right place!

 Typically no, they have a much sunnier disposition than your average Llama!

 However they are animals after all, so you should expect all kinds of animal behaviour.
-This may include pooping, humming, eating, spitting etc…. 🙂
+This may include eating, humming, pooping, spitting…sneezing with their mouth full etc…. 🙂

 Yes we have both a standard female and gents toilet facilities, along with wheelchair accessible toilets.